justintaft/Emacs-langtool/README.md

 ![Grammar error info displays at bottom of frame when cursor is over highlighted error.](./screenshots/langtool-check.png)

-`langtool-check to check` to check for and highlight errors.
+`langtool-check` to check for and highlight errors.
 `langtool-correct-buffer`  to fix discovered errors.

 Grammar checks are quick by using a long-running LanguageTool HTTPServer in the background.